RECENT POSTS

 Nearly 90% of people age 65 and older receive some form of social security benefit.
 Additionally, more than 11 million disabled Americans under the age of 65 rely on benefits administered by the Social Security Administration (SSA) through either Social Security Disability Insurance (SSDI), Supplemental Security Income (SSI), or both.
 All in all, about 73 million Americans receive social security benefits.

+With the recent news that the SSA will be cutting approximately 7,000 jobs⎯about a 12% reduction in staffing under the new federal administration, it’s no surprise that many social security benefit holders are feeling nervous about the state of their benefits.
 While the layoffs are a challenging loss for the former employees affected, it’s important to know that nothing has changed for social security benefit holders.
 There will be no change in benefit amounts, and payments will continue as planned.
+With the reduction in force, it will take a longer amount of time for the SSA to review applications, offer support, and review denials, but social security payments are not changing or stopping.

 In general, if you’re a social security benefit holder or are seeking social security benefits, you can expect some delays due to the recent layoffs.
-Anticipate longer wait times for application processing, appointment scheduling, assistance services, and denial claims.
+Anticipate longer wait times for disability application processing, appointment scheduling, assistance services, and denial claims.
 With a significant reduction in force, fewer employees will be handling the same amount of work, which will lead to longer wait times.

 If there are any delays between your disability onset date and the date your SSDI or SSI application gets approved, you are owed back pay, or “retroactive benefits.”
 Retroactive benefits refer to the payment of past-due benefits you can receive.